matthewbasil/homeschooling/README.md

 ## Latin

 I took a semester of intensive Latin (4 normal semesters crammed into one, an hour a day for a semster) in college but forgot almost all of it, so I am relearning it alongside the kids.
 So beware you may find mistakes here.
-I also, I have no idea if anything we are doing is a good idea at all, but I figured I would document it in case it turns out to work, for use with my younger kids when the time comes if nothing else.

 Currently one just have one kid, X, in school, but a second Y, listens along and picks some things up.
 Our routine is as follows:
 - each morning: